hadley/adv-r/Functionals.md

 ## Data structure

-As well as functionals that exist to eliminate common looping constructs, anotherfamily of functionals works to eliminate loops for common data manipulation tasks.
+As well as functionals that exist to eliminate common looping constructs, another family of functionals works to eliminate loops for common data manipulation tasks.

 In this section, we'll give a brief overview of the available options, not spending too much time on each one.
 The focus is to show you some of the options that are available, hint at how they can help you, and point you in the right direction to learn more: